Food & Beverage Sector

 To accelerate the decarbonization of this critical sector, the Renewable Thermal Collaborative launched the Food and Beverage Working Group in February 2023.

-As the first step of the working group, the RTC is working with Guidehouse to create a playbook for deploying heat pumps and electric boilers in the food and beverage sector.
-This playbook aims to:
+As the first step of the working group, the RTC worked with Guidehouse to create a playbook for deploying heat pumps and electric boilers in the food and beverage sector.
+The Playbook was published in August 2023.

 - Quantify the emissions and energy use for the main food and beverage sector processes at a high level by subsector, region, temperature range, process type, and food ingredients.